GeodynamicWorldBuilder/WorldBuilder/README.md

 ## I found a mistake in the documentation or code, what should I do?
 Please do not keep it to yourself and let us know.
 Others will also profit from mistakes being found and fixed.
 Even if it is just a typo in the documentation feel free to raise an issue or, even better, make a pull request to fix the issue.

+## Is there a way to ask a quick question or chat with the developers or other users?
+We are now also experimenting with matrix chat (#gwb:matrix.org).
+[Matrix](matrix.org) is an open source distributed chat system.
+Since the main developer is already present on matrix, a special space has been created for the world builder allowing the option for multiple rooms.
+The space can be found [here](https://matrix.to/#/!vhukRUGUINnZOIutoQ:matrix.org).
+The matrix system is not limited to one client, but using the [Element](https://element.io) client is generally recommended.
+Element can be used as a dektop, mobile or web application.
+Feel free to join!

 ## How to cite?
 The developers of the Geodynamic World Builder request that you cite the following publication: